-As it stands currently, AdTech companies will not be able to claim legitimate interest for collecting and processing personal data.
+As it stands currently, AdTech companies will not be able to claim legitimate interest for collecting and processing personal data for advertising purposes.

 However, many AdTech companies are under the impression that they will be able to collect and use personal data for profiling and targeting because of the concept of legitimate interest, which is explained in the GDPR as the following:

 Processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.

 GDPR Article 6, 1(f)